Charleston Co. deputy suspended for a day for improperly restraining man

 Authorities say Stokes attempted to subdue Simmons until additional officers could arrive.

-The deputy asked Simmons to step off to the side so he could ask Simmons about the contents but said Simmons started to pull away and began to actively resist the attempt to detain him, the incident report states.
+The deputy asked Simmons to step off to the side so he could ask Simmons about contents he observed but said Simmons started to pull away and began to actively resist the attempt to detain him, the incident report states.

 Deputies say Simmons pushed into Stokes with enough force to dislodge the deputy's body-worn camera, and during the struggle, Simmons threw the deputy against the shelves along the front wall of the business.